astroleander/vite-plugin-solid-excludes/README.md

 }
 ```

-as this one is only limit the includes from solid, so please always put 'vite-plugin-solid-with-excludes' above the `vite-plugin-react`
+> as this one is only limit the includes from solid, so please always put `vite-plugin-solid-with-excludes` above the `vite-plugin-react`

 ```
 // vite.config.ts
 import react from '@vitejs/plugin-react';